The Ultimate Guide To A Minimalist And Essentials Only Baby Registry List

 But unfortunately, my daughter did not like that car seat.
 I’m not sure if it was just because she wasn’t used to car rides early on or if it really was the car seat.
 However, she absolutely loved the Maxi-Cosi Pria 85.
 It comes with additional infant cushions you can use when they’re smaller and just take them out as they get bigger.

 Difference Between An Infant Car Seat And A Convertible Car Seat

-The main difference is that the infant car seat has the handle where you can easily transfer them to a stroller or remove from the base that’s attached to the vehicle seat.
-And the convertible car seat doesn’t have the handle so it basically stays in your vehicle and lacks the ability to transfer your baby easily or attach to a stroller.
+The main difference is that the infant car seat has a handle where you can easily transfer them to a stroller or remove them from the base that’s attached to the vehicle seat.
+And the convertible car seat doesn’t have a handle so it basically stays in your vehicle and lacks the ability to transfer your baby easily or attach to a stroller.

 I’m a huge fan of Pampers Swaddlers.
 I’ve tried Huggies and I didn’t like it at all for many reasons.
 My daughter was a great sleeper ever since we brought her home from the hospital (probably because we coslept).
 So this meant I needed a reliable diaper that would hold up throughout the night.
 Huggies didn’t last a single night and maybe it was the type of Huggies that just did not work out for us.
 But Pampers Swaddlers have always held up, never made the diaper smell like urine, and didn’t sag like Huggies diapers did when it was even slightly full.